My bread recipes

 Minced Cutlets Stuffed with Mushrooms

-August 6th, 2011 in Beef, Main Dish Recipes by Julia Volhina
+August 6th, 2011 in Beef, Main Dishes by Julia Volhina

 This is a tasty tweak to original minced beef cutlets recipe.
 The mince is prepared exactly the same way and mushrooms and onions stuffing gives ground meat juiciness and extraordinary taste.